RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 As a side note, the command line parameters for specifying workspaces is a bit sparse, so here are a few useful options (cribbed from the [Workspaces test corpus on Github](https://github.com/tektoncd/cli/blob/master/pkg/workspaces/workspaces_test.go)):
 - Each --workspace specification on the `tkn` command line needs to include a `name=foo` argument to specify what workspace is being bound
 - To specify an emptyDir, use either `emptyDir=''` , or possibly `emptyDir=Memory` options.
-There is more here, but this works for testing purposes
+There is more options here, but this works for testing purposes
 - To specify an existing PersistentVolumeClaim, use the `claimName=my-claim-name` parameter
 - To specify a secret to back the workspace, you can use the `secret=foo-secret` parameter and reference the secret name.